Paula Badosa

 Paula Badosa Gibert ([ˈpawlə βəˈðozə ʒiˈβɛɾt]) (born 15 November 1997) is a Spanish professional tennis player.
-She has been ranked as high as world No. 2 in singles by the Women's Tennis Association (WTA), which she achieved on 25 April 2022, and No. 124 in doubles, attained on the same date.
-She has won three career WTA Tour singles titles, and produced her best performance at a Grand Slam tournament by reaching the quarterfinals of the 2021 French Open.
-Later that year, she won the Indian Wells Open, a WTA 1000 tournament and her biggest career title to date.
+She has been ranked as high as world No. 2 in singles by the WTA and No. 124 in doubles, achieved on 25 April 2022.
+She has won four WTA Tour singles titles, including a WTA 1000 event in Indian Wells, and reached a major semifinal at the 2025 Australian Open.

-As a junior, Badosa was ranked as high as No. 8 in the world and was the 2015 French Open girls' singles champion.
-As a professional, she broke into the top 100 in 2019 after making her second consecutive career WTA Tour semifinal at the Karlsruhe Open.
-The next year, she reached the fourth round at the French Open, her furthest round at a major thus far, and emerged into the top 70.
-Badosa made new strides in 2021 after a breakthrough clay swing in which she contested her first WTA 500 semifinal in Charleston and WTA 1000 semifinal in Madrid, as well as a WTA 250 final in Belgrade, where she won her maiden WTA title.
-By doing so, she entered the top 40, and shortly broke into the top ten following her first WTA 1000 title at Indian Wells and WTA Finals debut later that fall.
-In 2022, Badosa notched her fourth career fourth-round performance at a major at the Australian Open, guaranteeing her top five debut.
+As a junior, Badosa was ranked as high as No. 8 in the world and was the 2015 French Open junior champion.
+As a professional, she broke into the top 100 in 2019.
+The next year, a fourth round berth at the French Open brought her into the top 70.
+Badosa made new strides in 2021 after a breakthrough clay swing when she won her first career title in Belgrade.
+She entered the top ten following a WTA 1000 title at Indian Wells, and peaked at world No. 2 in early 2022.
+Subsequent injury struggles led Badosa dropping out of the world's top 100 in early 2024 before resurging in the latter half of the season, returning to the top 15 and being named the Comeback Player of the Year.